sharktacos/OpenColorIO-configs/docs/tonemap.md

 Specifically for ACES that means linear values from 1 to 16 (4 exposure stops) are re-mapped into the output range 0.8 to 1, and only values above 16 (16.3 to be more precise) are clipped.
 Observe the difference that makes in the sky in the images above.

 This is tremendously important not only for photos, but also for photorealistic renders.
 Compare these renders without tone mapping and with.
-Note the low-contrast look of the un-tonemapped images, as well as how values over 1 (a lamp, sunlight, fire) will clip in a very unappealing way.
+Note the low-contrast look of the un-tone-mapped images, as well as how values over 1 (a lamp, sunlight, fire) will clip in a very unappealing way.

 <p align="center">